Image Image

 Do Not Consent to Chemical Tests Until Police Get a Warrant

 These field sobriety and chemical tests help the state collect evidence to support their case.
-You can prevent the state from gathering this evidence by declining all tests until a judge signs a warrant.
+The best way to keep that evidence out of the state’s hands is to refuse all tests unless and until a judge issues a warrant.
 While police may tell you your license will automatically be suspended for one year, our Highland, IL DUI defense attorneys can still challenge that suspension in court.

 Contact a DUI Lawyer Immediately